-Here’s our guide to the best restaurants and bars, both old and new, on Smithdown Road, along with a couple of favourite Allerton venues snuck in too!
+Here’s our guide to the best Smithdown Road restaurants and bars, both old and new, along with a couple of favourite Allerton venues snuck in too!

 Evil Eye Burrito

-One of the original Smithdown establishments, Evil Eye Burrito serves up beers and burritos in their atmospheric Mexican casa.
-You can build your own wrap, or chose one of their super specials and enjoy it with a bottle of ice-cold beer.
+One of the original Smithdown Road restaurants, Evil Eye Burrito serves up beers and burritos in their atmospheric Mexican casa.
+You can build your own wrap, or choose one of their super specials and enjoy it with a bottle of ice-cold beer.